castleproject/Core/README.md

 build.cmd
 ```

-Compilation requires a C# 9 compiler, an up-to-date .NET Core SDK, and MSBuild 15+ (which should be included in the former).
+Compilation requires the .NET 10 SDK.

-Running the unit tests additionally requires the .NET Framework 4.6.2+ as well as the .NET Core 2.1, 3.1 and 6.0 runtimes to be installed.
+Running the unit tests additionally requires the .NET Framework 4.6.2+ and the .NET 8 and 9 runtimes to be installed.
 (If you do not have all of those installed, you can run the tests for a specific target framework using `dotnet test -f <framework>`.)

-These requirements should be covered by Visual Studio 2022 and the .NET 6 SDK.

 ### On Linux